-With discounts on everything from tech to fashion, Black Friday is a big day in the retail calendar.
-Taking place on 29 November this year, an increasing amount of retailers are offering discounts on a range of goods.
+With discounts on everything from tech to fashion, Black Friday and Cyber Monday are big days in the retail calendar.
+Taking place on 27 November and 30 November this year, an increasing number of retailers are offering discounts on a range of goods.

-To make the most of the Black Friday sales, it’s important to be prepared.
+To make the most of these sales, it’s important to be prepared.

 If you decide to use a credit card for any purchases, keep in mind that you'll have to repay anything you spend.
 You may also be charged interest if you carry a debt from month to month.

 If you prefer, you can also use your debit card to help you limit your spending and keep within a budget.

 2. Decide what you need beforehand

 After you’ve worked out what you can afford to spend, look at what you actually need.
 It’s easy to get swept up in all the offers, so deciding what you want to buy beforehand and creating a wish list can help stop you needlessly spending.